by Rob Cox, Sept 29, 2011

 Virginia Graeme Baker, the namesake of the VGB Pool & Spa Safety Act of 2007, has her name in the news again regarding main drain safety in pools and spas.
 What has prompted this legislation was recent attention to drownings, near drownings and eviscerations (of the bowels...) by powerful main drains.

-If a swimming pool has a single main drain pot, and the pool pumps suction is very powerful, a person - even a small person like Graeme, can block all of the suction holes on the drain cover, and be suctioned to the drain - at the bottom of the pool or spa.
+If a swimming pool has a single main drain pot, and the pool pumps suction is very powerful, a person - even a small person can block all of the suction holes on the drain cover, and be suctioned to the drain - at the bottom of the pool or spa.
 The suction of the spa drain was so great that it took several men to pull her off the drain, even after the pump was shut off.
 More

 So, in 2007, our Congress passed the VGB Pool & Spa Safety Act, sponsored by her grandfather - former Secretary of State James Baker.
 Graeme, as she was called, was a local girl, along with her twin sister, here in our Northern Virginia community, and we were happy to see the bill enacted and this new lifesaving legislation in place.